alphasights/tech-assessments/README.md

      - After the above process, if two matches are still equal, then you can randomly decide the order.
      - Example: if the input is Customer Rating = 3 and Price = 15.
 Mcdonald’s is 4 stars with an average spend = $10, and it is 1 mile away.
 And KFC is 3 stars with an average spend = $8, and it is 1 mile away.
 Then we should consider Mcdonald’s as a better match than KFC.
 (They both matches the search criteria -> we compare distance -> we get a tie -> we then compare customer rating -> Mcdonald’s wins)
 5. The final submitted work should include a README file.
 No UI is required in this assessment, but you may implement one if you would like. **The steps to run and test your program should be clearly introduced in the README file.** If you have made any additional **Assumptions** besides what we have listed above while working on this assessment, please document them so that we can better understand your solution.

+### Evaluation
+Your work will be evaluated with the following criteria:

+- Functionality: the app fulfills the requirements, with no major bugs.
+- Maintainability: the code is clean, extensible, and easy to work with.
+- Usability: the user will be able to easily use your program to get the desired results, with minimal or no instruction.